 Trademark Application Requirements

 If you have any questions about how to trademark a logo, or would like some assistance federally registering your logo as a trademark, please feel free to give me a call or shoot me an email.
-I’m here to help in any way I can.
+As a US trademark attorney, I’m here to help in any way I can.